The PCCA Application and Audition ProcessLate applications are now open for the 2021-22 school year.

 Performance Theatre: please note that if a student is auditioning for Musical Theatre, that will count for both auditions—they do not need to submit a second audition set of videos to be considered for Performance Theatre

 - Two contrasting monologues (45-60 seconds each) from any published play

 - One pantomime (45-60 seconds)—topic: you are waking up and getting ready for school in the morning and something goes horribly wrong

-*Auditions must be recorded and uploaded to the link below*
+*Auditions must be recorded and uploaded*

 - Two contrasting song cuttings (45-60 seconds each) from any Broadway musicals performed a capella or if you use a track, with no vocals on the track

 - One monologue (45-60 seconds) from any published play

 - OPTIONAL Dance—this portion should only be completed and submitted by students with some dance experience.
 Not submitting will not affect your chances of being accepted into the musical theatre program.
 This is used to simply place students into the correct level of dance.
 If you do not submit a dance audition, you will simply be placed in level 1 / beginning dance techniques as a freshman.
 If you have dance experience, please watch this short video, learn the combination, and send that in with the two songs and monologue for consideration: https://youtu.be/3a5Xhej8FgI

 To schedule an audition for the 2021-2022 school year, or if you have any other questions about the theatre department at PCCA, please email Mr. Hinzman at email@example.com.If you have difficulty obtaining appropriate audition material or have any other questions about the audition, please contact Dustin Hinzman at firstname.lastname@example.org.Theatrical Design & Technology

 The audition process for The Pinellas County Center for the arts Design Technology Department has three parts.
 Each part relates to one of the areas of concentration in technical theatre.